 Reality: PMax median ROAS is 2.57 versus Search at 5.17.
 For service businesses capturing high-intent demand, Search remains the superior channel by a factor of 2x.
 PMax is a supplemental channel, not a replacement.

-Performance Max is a tool — not inherently good or bad.
-Its structural design favors engagement over conversions, benefits Google's publisher network, and reduces advertiser control.
+Performance Max is a tool.
+Not inherently good or bad.
+But its structural design favors engagement over conversions, benefits Google's publisher network, and reduces advertiser control.
 For service businesses, these trade-offs are rarely worth making as a primary strategy.

 The Numbers